Blustery and cold to start the work week

 Freeze Warnings in effect for Monday night into Tuesday morning in the tri-state

-CINCINNATI (WXIX) - Sunday night will have partly cloudy skies and overnight lows tumble down in the upper 30s and low 40s as winds increase out of the west-northwest between 10-15 miles per hour.

-A mix of sun and clouds can be expected for Monday as brisk winds and an arctic airmass will limit high temperatures in the 40s.
+CINCINNATI (WXIX) - A mix of sun and clouds can be expected for Monday as brisk winds and an arctic airmass will limit high temperatures to near 50 degrees.
 Gusts in the afternoon could go up to 35 miles per hour, bringing wind chills (feels like temperatures) in the upper 30s and low 40s.

 Monday night through Tuesday morning will have partly to mostly cloudy skies as a weak wave of energy passes through the region, which may trigger a few sprinkles or even snow flurries in this timeframe.
 No impacts are to be expected, but this will be the only opportunity for any precipitation over the extended forecast period in the FOX19 NOW viewing area.